sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 >    in case Representation is applicable, the `represents` Claim provides information about the effective authorization for the acting party.

 ### Representation
-If Representation is applicable, representation relations are explicitly mentioned in the form of a `represents` Claim, analogous to the Delegation Semantics specified in [[RFC 8693]].
+In Use Cases where Representation is applicable, representation relations are explicitly mentioned in the form of a `represents` Claim, analogous to the Delegation Semantics specified in [[RFC 8693]].

 As such, all clients MUST process `represents` claims used, in case Representation is applicable.